 You can remove the tick using various methods.
 For example, use a tick removal tool or a pair of fine tweezers.
 You should also consider wearing gloves for the procedure.
 If you do manage to remove a tick, it is still important to seek veterinary advice to check your pet over for any early signs of tick paralysis (remember to pop the tick in a clean plastic container or jar and take it with you, so your vet can identify the type of tick).

 If you’re unable to remove the tick, contact your veterinarian immediately.
 They’ll have the expertise and equipment to remove the tick effectively.

-Make sure to clean and vacuum your home regularly.
+Regularly clean and vacuum your home.
 Wipe down areas against which your pet’s body rubs.
 These areas include spaces between couch cushions and behind and under furniture.
 These steps may help end your parasite problem.

 If your home has a severe flea infestation, consider hiring a professional carpet cleaner to steam clean your carpets.
 It’s a small cost to help protect your pet animals from the tiny bugs but remember to check with your veterinarian when it is safe for your pet and you to return home.

 When washing beddings from a human or pet bed that your pet sleeps in, use soap and hot water.

 When selecting tick and flea treatment for dogs, you have many options to get rid of the creepy crawlers.

 While these parasites pose health risks, some flea and tick products with pharmaceutical ingredients can also be hazardous.
 For instance, certain products safe for dogs are toxic to cats.